 Final rotor blade track and balance is almost always performed dynamically.
-This process accommodates any cause for imbalance in the entire rotating system.
-Due to the high cost of operating a helicopter, and the limited authority available to the dynamic tuner, maintenance test flights and test flight hours can generally be reduced by performing off-aircraft, static balance of the rotor blades.
+This process tries to correct for any cause for imbalance in the entire rotating system.
+Due to the high cost of operating a helicopter, and the limited authority available to the dynamic tuner and dynamic adjustment process, maintenance test flights and test flight hours can generally be reduced by performing off-aircraft, static balance of the rotor blades.
 Static balancing provides the dynamic balance technician with a set of rotor blades at the onset of dynamic tuning which are matched in terms of balance characteristics.

 Until recently, this capability has only existed within OEMs and depot facilities.

 Dynamic balancing is always the final solution.